If you're thinking about hiring a Virtual Assistant, then luckily for you, I’ve done all the legwork!

 Whether you go to an agency, or hire a freelancer – there’s loads of talent out there to choose from.
 And equally – like every industry – plenty of dross too.
 So, where do you start?
 What do you look for?
-How do you make it work?
+How do you make it work with virtual assistant services?

-⚠ IMPORTANT ⚠ A Virtual Assistant is going to know a hell of a lot about your business and probably your personal life too – so it’s mega important you choose the right person for the job, and at the same time, take the right steps to protect yourself with a proper contract that’s on YOUR terms.
+A Virtual Assistant is going to know a hell of a lot about your business and probably your personal life too – so it’s mega important you hire the right person for the job, and at the same time, take the right steps to protect yourself with a proper contract that’s on YOUR terms.

 - You’re missing appointments and birthdays even!